just214/typescript-playground-plugin-svelte/README.md

 # typescript-playground-plugin-svelte

-Easily create a TypeScript [Playground Plugin](https://www.typescriptlang.org/v2/dev/playground-plugins/) with [Svelte](https://svelte.dev/).
+Easily create TypeScript [Playground Plugins](https://www.typescriptlang.org/v2/dev/playground-plugins/) with [Svelte](https://svelte.dev/).

 _This project is very much a work in progress.
 Contributions are welcomed!_